3 Bean Buffalo Chili w/ Johnny Cakes

 5 Dashes of Frank’s Hot Sauce or to taste.

-Shredded Cheese, I used Grated Dutch Gouda (Topping)
+Shredded Cheese, I like to use Grated Dutch Gouda or Sargento Reduced Fat Shredded Cheddar Cheese (Topping)

 Oyster Crackers